TrellixVulnTeam/swahilipython_SCMU/Doc/library/mimetypes.rst

    .. method:: MimeTypes.read(filename, strict=True)

-      Load MIME information from a file named *filename*.
+      Load MIME information kutoka a file named *filename*.
 This uses :meth:`readfp` to parse the file.

       If *strict* is ``True``, information will be added to list of standard types,